dishaaak/Tripmate-ai-/README.md

    streamlit run ui/app.py
    ```

-The test mocks both external calls (Gemini, OpenWeatherMap) so it runs offline without API keys —
-it validates the pipeline wiring, not the LLM's output quality.

 ## Known limitations

 - **Weather coverage**: OpenWeatherMap's free-tier forecast only covers ~5 days out.
 Trips (or